 To do the same with 3-pole jacks was impossible as switched, 3-pole jack sockets are just too wide and would not have fitted or lined up with the holes in the rear chassis of the MKS-70.
 I therefore elected to use a manual mechanism to switch between stereo and individual outputs.

-Accessible through the rectangular hole originally used for the output level selector switch, Nebula’s original design used a DIP switch to engage a pair of relays that changed the output configuration from individual to stereo.
+Accessible through the rectangular hole originally used for the output level selector switch, Nebula’s original design used a DIP switch to engage a pair of relays that changed the output configuration from stereo to individual.
 While this worked just fine, I then realised that if I used the original output level selector switch to do this job, the back of the MKS-70 would look unchanged.
 Pretty cool but that meant that Nebula would no longer be ‘plug-and-play’.
 Hang on a minute… why don’t I provide for both?
 So, the final version of Nebula has provision for either a DIP switch (Nebula DS) or use of the original output level selector switch (Nebula OS).

 It's such a shame that the Alps SSP12240A, original output level selector switch isn't available anymore.
 If you decide to go for the OS version of Nebula, you'll need to remove the output level selector switch from the original jack-board and install it on to Nebula's jack-board.
 While the switch is quite robust, please do take care!
 This component cannot be replaced.